-Clinical Trials
+Phase 1 Clinical Trials

 Chondrial submitted its IND application for CTI-1601 in September of 2019, and began Phase 1 clinical trials in December of 2019 in patients with Friedreich's Ataxia.
-The design of the clinical trials include a Phase 1 SAD trial.
+The design of the clinical trials include a Phase 1 single ascending dose (referred to as "SAD") trial.
 The primary objective of this SAD study is to assess the safety and tolerability of increasing doses of CTI-1601 when administered subcutaneously to patients with Friedreich's Ataxia who are 18 years of age and older.
 Pharmacokinetics and pharmacodynamics are also being assessed.

 Chondrial intends to follow the SAD trial with a multiple ascending dose (referred to as "MAD") trial in patients with Friedreich's Ataxia.
 These patients will receive CTI-1601 subcutaneously daily for 14 days.
 The primary endpoint for this clinical trial will also be safety and tolerability.
 As in the SAD portion of the clinical trial, pharmacokinetics will be assessed.
 In addition, Chondrial will be measuring changes in FXN level over the course of treatment to determine if an increase in FXN in peripheral tissues is achieved.
+Top line results from the SAD and MAD clinical trials are expected by the end of 2020.